Kenya

 We work in the fields of health, education and SMEs, through:

-• funding of social health organizations;
+• Funding of social health organizations and civil society organizations;

-• strengthening the skills of medical staff;
+• Strengthening the skills of medical staff;

-• credit lines to banks to support investment in universities;
+• Credit lines to banks to support investment in universities;

-• the African Guarantee Fund guarantee fund as a shareholder;
+• The African Guarantee Fund guarantee fund as a shareholder;

-• the ARIZ guarantee solution offered to banks.
+• The ARIZ guarantee solution offered to banks;

 Protecting and enhancing biodiversity